mharen/mharen.github.io/_posts/2010/2010-10-24-some-thoughts-on-antivirus-and-why-i.md

 You’d be in better shape if you had a hardware router since it probably acted as a firewall, too, but those without and most dialup users would be very vulnerable while online.

 But today, we have automatic updates, multiple firewalls, and better security all around.
 With the infrastructure improvements, the attack surface for most people narrowed considerably.
-That is, your computer could contract a virus through the following means:  <ol>   <li>Physical access (e.g. infected USB stick)</li>    <li>Network access</li>    <li>Web browser</li>    <li>Downloading crap off the Internet</li>    <li>Opening random email attachments</li> </ol>
+That is, your computer could contract a virus through the following means:

+1. Physical access (e.g. infected USB stick)
+2. Network access
+3. Web browser
+4. Downloading crap off the Internet
+5. Opening random email attachments

 Vector one, physical access, is pretty easy to neutralize by refusing to share thumb drives.